vijaykiran/hoplon/README.md

 ### Hello World

-The simplest example application looks almost exactly like a standard HTML web page, with the exception of an unfamiliar script tag containing a namespace declaration.
-All HTML source files in a Hoplon application must declare a namespace.
-This is because the HTML contained in the document body is going to be _evaluated_ as ClojureScript in the browser.
+The simplest example application looks almost exactly like a standard HTML web page, with the exception of an unfamiliar script tag containing a [page declaration][7].
+This bit of code tells the Hoplon compiler where to put the output file it will produce.

 ```html
 <script type="text/hoplon">